TeamREPENTOGON/REPENTOGON/documentation/docs/Options.md

 ___
 ### HushPanicStateFix {: aria-label='Variables' }
 #### boolean HushPanicStateFix {: .copyable aria-label='Variables'}
 Fixes the vanilla bug that causes Hush to have no attack cooldown below 50% health.
-Disable to activate `Vinh Mode`.

 ___
 ### KeyMasterDealChance {: aria-label='Variables' }